Levintsky/ML-tutorial/Math/Analysis.md

 		<img src="/Math/images/analysis/fredholm-2.png" alt="drawing" width="400"/>
 - **Uniform boundedness principle** or **Banach–Steinhaus theorem**;
 - **Open mapping theorem** or **Banach–Schauder theorem**: if a continuous linear operator between Banach spaces is surjective then it is an open map.
-- **Closed graph theorem**: If X and Y are Banach spaces, and T : X -> Y is a linear operator, then T is continuous if and only if its graph is closed in X × Y
+- **Closed graph theorem**: If X and Y are Banach spaces, and T : X -> Y is a linear operator, then T is continuous if and only if its graph is closed in X×Y